apereo/cas/docs/cas-server-documentation/mfa/GoogleAuthenticator-Authentication.md

 is injected into the REST authentication engine in order to recognize credentials and authenticate them as part of the REST request.
 The expected parameter name in the request body is `gauthotp`.
 The account identifier may also be passed using the `gauthacct` parameter in the request body.

+## Account Profile Management

+The integration with Google Authenticator is able to provide user device registration information to the account profile management feature in CAS.
+[See this guide](../registration/Account-Management-Overview.html) for better details.